Ridit-ManojKhandelwal/Meridia/README.md

-# Anantam
+# Meridia

-###### Anantam is a modern, high-performance IDE designed for Python development.
+###### Meridia is a modern, high-performance IDE designed for Python development.
 It aims to provide a seamless coding experience with advanced features, speed optimization, and a clean UI.
 Built in Typescript.
 ---
-Anantam is made for making Python feel like magic, so simple and powerful, one click deployment and a package manager, and inbuilt terminal.
+Meridia is made for making Python feel like magic, so simple and powerful, one click deployment and a package manager, and inbuilt terminal.
 ## Run Locally

 Clone the project